 Praise your child when you notice him dealing more appropriately with anger or frustration.
 For example, if your child tells you that a playmate was using swear words to tease him, praise your child for walking away from the situation and not using those words himself.

-- Your child will hear words out in public that you have said are unacceptable.
+- Your child will hear words out in public that you’ve said are unacceptable.
 It’s good to be prepared for this situation.
 If your child asks you why somebody is using a bad word, you could talk about how people in different families have different rules.

 Children who hear swear words often can get used to them.
 This makes it more likely the children will use these words themselves.

 If you know why your child is swearing, it can help you decide on an appropriate response.

 - If the swearing is because of anger, you can teach your child that angry feelings are OK.
 But it’s better for your child to express her feelings using more appropriate words, or to get away from what is making her angry.
 For example, if your child is angry with a playmate, tell her to walk away or ask an adult for help with the situation.